2019 Venezuelan protests: November

 In November, Guaidó called for the return of the protests.
 On 16 November, nationwide rallies were carried out with a turnout of thousands of supporters in Caracas and in Maracaibo.
 "Today, tomorrow and Monday — we will be in the streets", said Guaidó in his speech in the Altamira district in Caracas, mentioning the 18 days of protests that prompted Bolivian president Evo Morales to resign during 2019 Bolivian political crisis.
 Guaidó guided his supporters to the Bolivian embassy.
 The rallies were peaceful, anti-riot security forces covered the perimeter without throwing any tear gas canisters.
 According to reports, protest participation had a low turnout compared to earlier in the year.

-The Maduro administration organized a counter-protest in the center of Caracas in solidarity to Evo Morales.
-Thousands of Morales' Venezuelan supporters wearing red shirts arrived in buses.
+The Maduro administration organized a counter-protest in the center of Caracas in solidarity with Evo Morales.
+Thousands of Morales's Venezuelan supporters wearing red shirts arrived in buses.
 Maduro did not participate and only addressed the crowd through state TV.